Introduction:

 Q 14: Define domain of an attribute?

-Domain is the set of possible values that an attribute can have, that is, we identify a set of values also in the form of a range or some separate values, and then attribute can have value out of those values.
+set of values also in the form of a range or some separate values, and then

 Q 15: Define relationship type?